-- Continuing to review all spending during 2021/22 on paper and printing and launching an Academy wide drive to go paperless and investigating software packages to support finance, HR and payroll systems; this has been partially successful.
-The aim of this was to streamline and reduce workload as well as lessening our carbon footprint and improving our environment locally. - The shift to SAGE as our new finance management system was initially a mixed blessing but over the past year, staff have become more confident using the programme and this has enabled us to save time and money on staffing. - Additionally, surplus monies from previous years have been ploughed back into improving provision for the current children, with additional ICT equipment purchased including two music rooms, equipped with electronic keyboards, headphones and software for composition of music.
-Considerable amounts of new software and some hardware, such as cameras, microphones, printers and scanners have been purchased to support remote education and working and the flexible communication this entails. - Two senior leaders trained as Mental Health leads last year.
+- Completing an Academy wide drive to go paperless in terms of administration and investigating software packages to support finance, HR and payroll systems; this has been almost entirely successful.
+The aim of this was to streamline and reduce workload as well as lessening our carbon footprint and improving our environment locally. - The shift to SAGE as our new finance management system was initially a mixed blessing but over the past year, staff have become more confident using the programme and this has enabled us to save time and money on staffing within the finance team. - Additionally, surplus monies from previous years have been ploughed back into improving provision for the current children, with new external and internal displays at Willow to reflect our specialisms. - Two senior leaders trained as Mental Health leads last year.
 Alongside our attachment leads and well established team of play therapists, we are in a good position to meet the increasing mental health needs from our Marish community.
 This provision is invaluable as it is impossible to get support from external professionals due to the Local Authority financial situation and increasing needs in Slough. - We continue to purchase food and deliveries from our wholesalers, Brakes.
 Previously we had been buying food from a variety of supermarkets for Breakfast and after school clubs.
-This change has been very economical and meant that we have not suffered with food shortages as we are such loyal customers.
+This change has been very economical.. - Additional and more streamlined car-parking facilities are available at Marish, following internal works around the hub. - We have leveraged our position as a MAT, with a large pupil-roll, to drive down lease and contract prices upon renewal.
+For example, we have ensured a price freeze and 10% discount on our Pupil Tracker system as well as a 2/3 reduction on our internet safeguarding software (Smoothwall). - We have completed a refurbishment of toilets at Marish and Windows at Willow.
+The toilets at Willow are now being refurbished and the windows at Marish. - The EYFS external area has been redesigned and fitted with new astro turf and canopies. - Two junior classrooms have been reconfigured also at Willow, to provide additional space.
+This project has been completed in-house saving considerable amounts of money.